High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Introduction

 \section{Introduction}

 Access to high-resolution climate and weather data is critical for assessing regional risks, from hydrological modeling and energy forecasting to urban heat-stress planning.
+Further, regional-risk and climate-impact studies require locally resolved information, in addition to changes in the large-scale mean climate \citep{wan2024regional, lopez2025dynamical}.
 Key impact phenomena, such as localized convective precipitation and heatwaves, are governed by fine-scale features like topography and land cover that coarse global climate products fundamentally cannot resolve \citep{SchwingshacklEtAl2024}.
+This fine-scale structure is also important for precipitation, bias correction, and kilometer-scale hazard modeling, where coarse fields smooth convective extremes, sharp gradients, and coherent mesoscale features \citep{harris2022generative, price2022increasing, aich2026conditional, hess2025fast, mardani2025residual}.

-Generating these fine-scale datasets over large domains or long (decadal to centennial) periods presents a major computational bottleneck.
+Global climate models (GCMs) remain the main tools for simulating forced climate responses under different boundary conditions and emissions scenarios.
+However, these exist mostly at coarse scales as generating them at fine scale over large domains or long (decadal to centennial) periods presents a major computational bottleneck.
 While dynamical downscaling via regional climate models (RCMs) provides the necessary physical detail, its computational expense is prohibitive, severely limiting ensemble sizes and simulation lengths \citep{SkamarockEtAl2019, Giorgi2019}.
-Observational and reanalysis products, conversely, often lack the required spatial resolution, particularly in data-sparse regions.
+Global reanalyses such as ERA5 (0.25$^\circ$) \citep{hersbach2020era5} and MERRA-2 ($0.5^\circ \times 0.625^\circ$) \citep{gelaro2017modern} can provide training and validation targets to train such weather and climate models.
+Models like LUCIE offer long-term, stable, and physically-consistent simulations at a fraction of the cost of traditional GCMs \citep{guan2025lucie}.
+LUCIE is part of a rapidly expanding climate emulator literature that includes ACE2, spherical probabilistic diffusion emulators, Climate in a Bottle, and coupled systems such as HiRO-ACE \citep{watt2025ace2, ruhling2024probablistic, brenowitz2025climate, perkins2025hiro}.
+However, their utility for impact assessment is limited by their coarse native spatial resolution, which downscaling aims to address.